 Brooklyn has some of the best views of the NYC skyline to take pictures from.
 It has its own culture and character, with so many activities and options depending on your priority.
 Just like “the city” is not just Manhattan, Brooklyn is not just DUMBO or Williamsburg.
 As the second-largest borough, there’s so much to see and do.
+For example, seeing some of the most epic Halloween decorations ever.
 Here’s a thorough and comprehensive list of Brooklyn photography spots to take pictures at!

 When people think of the most Instagrammable places in Brooklyn, Brooklyn Bridge Park is undoubtedly one of the first spots to come to mind.
 Stretching across Brooklyn’s expansive 1.3-mile waterfront, this park stands out as one of the most picturesque Brooklyn photography spots.
 Here, you can revel at the beautiful vista of Lower Manhattan’s skyline and the stunning New York Harbor.
 Whether you’re a tourist or a local, you’ll find yourself captivated by the iconic cityscapes.